-Yet, parents are almost always right when they “feel” something is wrong.
+Yet, we find that parents are almost always right when they “feel” something is wrong.
 In some cases, parents know that their children are struggling even when they are not identified as needing services.
 In other cases, caring teachers have told parents that they have concerns, but the school still does not help.
 Often, that is when parents seek legal assistance.
-When families come to us, we help them resolve a variety of issues related to special education, such as:
+When families work with our education attorneys, we help them resolve a variety of issues related to special education, such as:

-- Their child is in need of services, but the school system says that the student does not qualify for special education (or an IEP), or that “everything is fine”
+- Their child is in need of services, but the school system says that the student does not qualify for special education (or an IEP or 504), or that “everything is fine” or “it will come”

-- A school system denied a child’s 504 Plan or is failing to provide the agreed upon accommodations
+- A school system denied a child’s eligibility for a 504 Plan or does not provide the agreed upon accommodations

 - The student has an IEP, but they are not making progress on their IEP goals and objectives